Singer sues Spotify for copyright infringement in latest salvo over streaming

-LOS ANGELES, Dec 29 (Reuters) - Singer-songwriter and musician’s rights advocate David Lowery has sued Spotify, claiming in a proposed class action lawsuit that the streaming giant often uses lesser-known artists’ material without paying them royalties.
+LOS ANGELES (Reuters) - Singer-songwriter and musician’s rights advocate David Lowery has sued Spotify, claiming in a proposed class action lawsuit that the streaming giant often uses lesser-known artists’ material without paying them royalties.

 The lawsuit, filed in federal court in Los Angeles on Monday, marks the latest salvo against Spotify by a musician, a battle which began in earnest when Taylor Swift yanked her entire catalog from the online streaming platform in late 2014 following the release of her album “1989.”